temporalio/documentation/docs/clusters/how-to-set-up-codec-server.md

 ## Web UI

-Before running the Temporal service, specify the codec endpoint in the config yaml file.
+Before running the Temporal service, specify the codec endpoint in the configuration file.

 ```yaml
 codec: